jup-ag/terminal/README.md

 ## Mode 2: Built-in wallet

-If your user is not connected, Jupiter Embed have several built-in wallets that user can connect and perform swap directly.
+If your user is not connected, Jupiter Terminal have several built-in wallets that user can connect and perform swap directly.

 ---